How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Wipe down all surfaces

-Remove any visible cleaning supplies or clutter
+Remove any visible cleaning supplies or visual clutter (like temporary signs)

 Don’t forget details like menus, flowers, or signature items that reinforce your brand.